samanthabotello/MEEN432Sp2024/Project2/README.md

 Make sure track data is what is desired, adjust length, radius, width, and interval between points on straights and curves, respectively delta_s and delta_theta.

 execute script

+## Week 1 Feedback (3.8/5)
+The MATLAB script "Project2_CODE.m" was not uploaded correctly and cannot be opened.
+If you would like to resubmit it for better feedback, do so and email me that you did.
+For Week 2, start developing a lateral dynamic model of a vehicle that contains subsystems that are listed in the Week 2 document.